-The Museum houses a selection of the best pieces from The Collections, including several pieces of international importance, in 21 elegantly designed galleries.
+The Museum houses the best pieces from The Collections, including several pieces of international importance, in 21 elegantly designed galleries.

 The Museum’s popular audio tour takes visitors through the galleries.
-It covers essential information on European history and the Lobkowicz family’s seven-hundred-year existence, including how the family lost everything twice in a row (first from the Nazis, then to the Communists) and then reclaiming it after the Cold War.
+It covers essential information on European history and the Lobkowicz family’s seven-hundred-year existence, including how the family lost everything twice (first from the Nazis, then to the Communists) and then reclaimed it after the Cold War.

 See Related: Best Travel Hoodies for a Cozy Journey